applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 ![NavigationBarNoLogoTitle.png](./Files/NavigationBarNoLogoTitle.png)

 ######Backgound view
-Navigation bar plugin provides to add customization of the background.
-Currently availible 2 types of background view presentation. `Color` and `Image`
+The Navigation bar plugin also enables customization of the background.
+Currently, there are two types of background view presentations available: `Color` and `Image`.

-__Note:__ In the __UI Builder__ will be availible selection only one of this item `Color` or `Image` but developer will get both keys if was defined.
-In this case items must be used in prority.
-`Image` has bigger priority from `Color`.
-During implamentation new plugins important to use same scenario.
+__Note__: In the UI Builder, the Zapp user will only have one of these options available, but the plugin developer will get both keys if it was defined in the development of the plugin.
+In this case, items must be used according to their priority.
+Image has a higher priority than Color.
+During implamentation new plugins important to use same behaviour.

 ######Context buttons
-Context buttons - buttons that contorol screen or root natvigation.
-Context button is not controlling by user but in implamentation of new plugins all this buttons must be implemented.
+Context buttons are buttons which control the screen or root navigation.
+Context buttons are not controlled by the user, but all these buttons must be implemented in the development of new plugins.

-1. `Menu button` or `Special button` This button if enabled send's to `Root` plugin action that root must call some specific `Root` behaviour.  __Please Note:__ This button will be visible only if `Root` plugin implemented protocol of this button other wise it will be hidden.
-Please note it during developer of the new `nav bar` plugins.
+1. `Menu button` or `Special button`.
+This button, if enabled, sends to Root plugin the action that root must call some specific Root behaviour.
+Please Note: This button will be visible only if Root plugin implemented protocol of this button, otherwise it will be hidden.
+Please be aware of this when developing new nav bar plugins.

 2. `Back button` This button becames visible when user `push` ViewController to current nav bar stack view and direct user to previous ViewController.

-3. `Close button` This button become visible when user present screen from `nav bar`.
-Push on this button will allow to close presented view controller and come back to previous stack.
+3. `Close button` this button becomes visible when user presents a screen from the nav bar.
+Pushing on this button will close the presented view controller and come back to the previous stack.
 For more details please read about `Navigation Buttons`

-__Please Note:__ Context buttons can be visible only one type on screen.
+__Please Note__: Only one type of context button can be visible per screen.
 ######Navigation Buttons
-This buttons responsible for navigation items that make presentation - present generic screen, open url, open whitelabel screen and etc
+This button is responsible for navigation items tat make presentation - present generic screen, open url, open white label screen, etc.

-Number of the `navigation buttons` defined in the UI Builder but style of the navigation bar may have limitation not to allow to show more button that can be suitable inside view.
+The number of `navigation button` is defined in the UI Builder, but the style of the navigation bar may create a limitation which would not allow to show more than one button within the suitable view.

 ![NavigationItemsAdd.png](./Files/NavigationItemsAdd.png)